mingrui4/Final_Project/README.md

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)

 ## Instructions on how to use the program:
 Run main.py, then there will be a board shows in the run window, choose which one to move the stone first, the player or AI.
 For the player, input a tuple like (1,1) to put the stone.
-Then move the stone one by one.
-When someone has four stones in a row, then the player will be the winner.
+Then move the stone one by one.The winner will be the one who first has four stones in a row.
 If there is no place to put a new stone, the game will be draw.

 ## All Sources Used:
 Software: Python 3.6 (PyCharm)